wallabyjs/console-ninja/README.md

 Each log entry provides summary details and is collapsed by default, providing a short preview that can be expanded (via mouse or `Arrow Right` keyboard key after it is focussed) to inspect its details.
 Once the details are expanded, the `Enter` keyboard key can be used to enter the details keyboard selection/navigation mode; the `Esc` key can be used to exit the mode.

 Each entry preview and expanded error entry details contains clickable links to the target source code.
-Links that point to `http` locations are opened in the editor by downloading the file first (a setting allows them to be opened in the browser instead).
+Links that point to `http` locations are opened in the editor by downloading the file first (a setting allows `http` links to be opened in the browser instead).

 The following keyboard shortcuts are supported for faster navigation:
 - `Arrow Up` and `Arrow Down` to navigate to the next/previous displayed entry.